swissmanu/mse-thesis/content/content.md

 McDirmid [@McDirmid_2013] proposed with the concept of "probes" for live programming environments a way to trace variable values during runtime directly in the source code editor.
 Similarly, imperative debuggers provide log points, a special type of "breakpoint".
 Instead of halting the program, they print an arbitrary log entry to the debugging console.
 Using the debugging process by Layman et al. [@Layman_Diep_Nagappan_Singer_Deline_Venolia_2013] as a mental model, I combined the two concepts and transferred them to the world of RP debugging for RxJS: The *operator log point*^[The PoC and early prototype of the extension called them *probes*, inspired by McDirmid [@McDirmid_2013].
 This caused confusion with the test subjects in a later usability test.
 I renamed them to *Operator Log Point* based on the received feedback in turn.] shows the events emitted by an operator during program execution in realtime.

 After establishing the PoC for operator log points as an extension for vscode, I used the cognitive walkthrough method after Wharton et al. [@Wharton_Rieman_Clayton_Polson_1994] to verify the utility.
-The results ([Appendix @sec:paper-2-supplementary]) demonstrated succcessfully that the proposed debugging utility replaces manual print statements in a scenario where engineers debug RxJS programs.
+The results ([Appendix @sec:paper-2-supplementary]) demonstrated successfully that the proposed debugging utility replaces manual print statements in a scenario where engineers debug RxJS programs.

 A user journey maps the touch points of a user with a product [@richardson2010using].
 I used this format to show how a software engineer solves an RxJS debugging task with an imperative debugger.
 In addition, I created one more journey demonstrating how the same task can be solved using operator log points.
 I combined the two user journeys in a "comparative user journey" ([Appendix @sec:user-journey]).
 The resulting format allowed me to convey the improvement achieved through operator log points over imperative debuggers and manual print statements effectively.